mjameson/sc_legislation/README.md

 | **Preamble**                   | The bill’s full description starting with “A”.     |
 | **Word Link**                  | Link to the Word document version of the bill.     |

-How It Works
+### How It Works

-    1. The script parses the provided prefile_url to extract metadata (e.g., session, year, chamber, prefile number).
+1. The script parses the provided `prefile_url` to extract metadata (e.g., session, year, chamber, prefile number).
 2. It fetches the HTML content of the URL and identifies legislative entries.
 3. For each bill:
-        •    Extracts the bill number, summary, sponsors, committee, and preamble.
+   - Extracts the bill number, summary, sponsors, committee, and preamble.
-        •    Fetches additional details, such as the Word document link.
+   - Fetches additional details, such as the Word document link.
 4. Outputs the data into a well-structured CSV file.

+---

-Troubleshooting
+### Troubleshooting

-    •    HTTP Errors: Ensure the provided prefile_url is valid and accessible.
+- **HTTP Errors**: Ensure the provided `prefile_url` is valid and accessible.
-    •    Missing Data: If certain fields (e.g., sponsors or committees) are empty, check the HTML structure of the source page for inconsistencies.
+- **Missing Data**: If certain fields (e.g., sponsors or committees) are empty, check the HTML structure of the source page for inconsistencies.
-    •    Dependencies: Verify that requests and beautifulsoup4 are installed.
+- **Dependencies**: Verify that `requests` and `beautifulsoup4` are installed.

+---

-Contributing
+### Contributing

 Feel free to fork this project and submit pull requests for enhancements or bug fixes.
 Feedback and suggestions are always welcome!

+---

-License
+### License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](LICENSE).